 A touching eulogy is often the best and most memorable way to say goodbye to a loved one when they rest.
 But not everybody can write a perfect eulogy.

 Therefore, if your grandmother has just passed on and you want to write the best eulogy for her, you need to know the essentials of writing a eulogy.
 This article offers 5 touching sample eulogies for a grandmother to help you get started.
+To ensure that the eulogy that you wrote for your loved one reaches as many family and friends as possible, consider the funeral live stream to be able to watch the funeral online in real-time.

 What’s a Eulogy?

 A eulogy is a statement (written or spoken) in praise of a person who has just died.
 This statement is usually delivered by an appointed individual as part of the funeral service.
 In the United States, a eulogy is normally delivered at the funeral home during or after the wake.
+Websites like Forevory also provide a platform for creating and sharing eulogies online, allowing individuals to honor their loved ones in a digital space.

 However, you should not confuse a eulogy with an elegy, which is a poem or song written in tribute to a dead person.
 Neither is a eulogy the same thing as an obituary, which is a published biography recounting the life of the dead person.